|

-Grace, My New SweetiePieor "a Local Lost Little Girl Finds Love and a Forever Home in the Mountains.
+Grace, My Third SweetiePieor "A Local Lost Little Girl Finds Love and a Forever Home

 line of Dia and Heidi, I perceived that finding a suitable one from a rescue group would be a long